MagnaLunas/SteamVRKeyboardLayoutChanger/README.md

 # SteamVRKeyboardLayoutChanger
 Change your SteamVR keyboard layout :)

+## [OBSOLETE] SteamVR 2.0 is out and it has keyboard ported from Steam Deck UI.
+This repository is no longer maintained.

 ### How to use:
 1. Press the language button below the keyboard.
 2. Enjoy :)